top of page

 cOMmon is not just about travel, volunteering, or work exchanges.

-It’s a cooperative and regenerative cOMmunity that connects both people who are roaming and people who are rooted, and everything that exists in between.
+It’s a regenerative cOMmunity that connects both people who are roaming and people who are rooted, and everything that exists in between.

 Where many platforms focus on short stays or transactions, cOMmon is built around long-term relationships.
 With land.
 With people.
 With ways of living and working that aim to be regenerative rather than extractive.